 I ordered mine from the good people at Bureau Direct.

 Having written a book about personal organisation over this summer, I became acutely aware that my own personal organisation has evolved and continues to do so.
 This is normal and good.
 In fact, one client has shared with me that he does the same.

 It seems that as we continually work on ourselves using the artefacts of stationery, apps and organisation systems, we are actually improving our self-leadership.

 I’m also aware that there is no “one size fits all” solution when it comes to personal organisation.
 What works for me will not necessarily work for you.
 This keeps me humble.
-It stops me being a legalist.
+It stops me from being a legalist.
 There is no “one right way” of doing this personal organisation thing.

 For example, some people will get on with the Bullet Journal, others will prefer, say, the GTD system, still others will combine the two.